nlp-yang/blog.penso.info/_posts/2013-06-16-packing-for-a-6-months-trip.md

 2. Cancel my phone and all internet services I'm not using.
 3. E-mail the passport and VISA copies to myself.
 4. Warn my bank about me on the move so they don't block my card.

+* * * *

+If you liked this post, drop me a note at [@fabienpenso](http://twitter.com/fabienpenso).
+If you didn't, drop me a note anyway telling me how to improve it.

+You can stay up to date via [my RSS feed](/atom.xml).

+Thanks for reading.

 [^1]: Look for [Tellason](http://www.tellason.com/) if you're in the US, [Momotaro](http://www.okayamadenim.com/collections/momotaro-jeans) if in Japan.
 Let me know what brands you wear.
 [^2]: iPhone 5 are great digital cameras, and it includes panoramic shots